cchitsiang/awesome-stars/README.md

 - [Carthage/Carthage](https://github.com/Carthage/Carthage) - A simple, decentralized dependency manager for Cocoa
 - [unifiedh/Chameleon-Swift](https://github.com/unifiedh/Chameleon-Swift) - UIKit for the Mac, rewritten in Swift
 - [johnno1962/Refactorator](https://github.com/johnno1962/Refactorator) - Xcode Plugin that Refactors Swift & Objective-C
-- [insidegui/AssetCatalogTinkerer](https://github.com/insidegui/AssetCatalogTinkerer) - An app that lets you open .car files and browse/extract their images.
 - [DianQK/TransitionTreasury](https://github.com/DianQK/TransitionTreasury) - Easier way to push your viewController.
 - [guoc/spi](https://github.com/guoc/spi) - SPi 双拼输入法 for iPhone
 - [archagon/tasty-imitation-keyboard](https://github.com/archagon/tasty-imitation-keyboard) - A custom keyboard for iOS8 that serves as a tasty imitation of the default Apple keyboard.
 Built using Swift and the latest Apple technologies!